JeroendeJong/WebGL-tryout/README.md

-webgl
+# WebGL

-The coordinate system is so that:
+WebGL facinates me, and so this repo serves as a way through which i can build small scenes each exploring different aspects of how to get better at building cool (3d) visualisations.

-Horizontal is x
+For me: the coordinate system is so that:
-vertical is y
+- Horizontal is x
-depth is z.
+- Vertical is y

-(based on default camera position.)
+- depth is z.